Eastern Christian School Association

 Eastern Christian School is a private Christian school located on three campuses in Northern New Jersey.
 Eastern Christian Elementary School (ECES), Eastern Christian Middle School (ECMS), and Eastern Christian High School (ECHS) are all part of Eastern Christian School.
 Eastern Christian is home to students from middle and northern NJ as well as southern NY.
 EC also offers a one to four year middle and high school program for F-1 Visa Students.

 Eastern Christian currently has 909 enrolled students and a student–teacher ratio of 11:1.
 The school's student body is 57% White, 15% Asian, 13% Hispanic or Latino, 8% Black and 7% Multiracial.

 Academics

-As the oldest and largest Christian day school in the New York Metropolitan area, Eastern Christian’s commitment to academic excellence is measured by its faculty, facilities, and rigorous curriculum.
+Eastern Christian is the oldest and largest Christian day school in the New York Metropolitan area.
 It is also affiliated with Christian Schools International, which includes 425 school systems in the United States and Canada.
-The faculty is New Jersey State certified with an average teaching experience of 15 years; almost half having earned advanced degrees.
+The faculty is New Jersey State certified with an average teaching experience of 15 years, with almost half having earned advanced degrees.

 High School

-Accredited by the Middle States Association of Schools and Colleges and approved by the New Jersey Department of Education, Eastern Christian High School offers a strong college preparatory program and general and business programs for students going immediately to careers.
-Well qualified instructors teach their subjects from a Christian perspective.
-Students are constantly challenged to put their faith into action.
-The “Faith in Action” program is one such project that requires students who enter High School to volunteer time for community service.
+Accredited by the Middle States Association of Schools and Colleges and approved by the New Jersey Department of Education, Eastern Christian High School offers a college preparatory program and general and business programs for students going immediately to careers.
+Instructors teach their subjects from a Christian perspective.
+The "Faith in Action" program is one such project that requires students who enter High School to volunteer time for community service.

-Parents and students applying will want to bear in mind that the atmosphere is distinctively and purposely Christian and that the course work is stimulating, challenging and rigorous.